 One of the best things about customer loyalty programs is that they generate vast amounts of customer data.
 Using this big data, companies can construct more strategic approaches to member engagement and maximize the return of those interactions.

 The practice of distilling insights on future outcomes from massive webs of data is known as predictive modeling.
-Information drawn from customer loyalty programs can be harnessed to create predictive models that increase loyalty program ROI.
+Information drawn from customer loyalty analytics can be harnessed to create predictive models that increase loyalty program ROI.
 Despite its futuristic overtones, predictive modeling is hardly confined to the realm of far-off, underdeveloped technologies looming on the horizon.

 Instead, it is a method used by industry leaders throughout the world to bolster loyalty program ROI consistently and reliably.
 In fact, research by McKinsey demonstrates that companies that build predictive models based off of customer data experience a 126% increase in profit margins.